raspberrypilearning/getting-started-with-picamera/en/step_7.md

 cam.record_video("Desktop/new_video.mp4", duration=5)
 cam.stop_preview()
 --- /code ---
+--- /task ---

+--- task ---
 - Run the code
+--- /task ---

-Your Raspberry Pi should open a preview, record 5 seconds of video, and then close the preview.
+You should see a preview while the camera records 5 seconds of video and then closes the preview.